Who is InvestAcc Pension Administration Limited?

 What is your capital adequacy position?

-We operate an efficient business model from our base in Carlisle with no borrowings, having grown steadily and organically, rather than by funding expensive acquisitions.
+We operate an efficient business model from our base in Carlisle with no borrowings, having grown steadily and organically.

-We meet 203.57% of the regulator’s minimum Capital Adequacy requirement (as at 1st November 2017).
+We meet 214.14% of the regulator’s minimum capital adequacy requirement (as at 31st October 2021).
 Being part of InvestAcc Group Limited, we have the benefit of access to further capital, should it be required.

 The strengthening of the FCA’s capital requirements, effective 1st September 2016, puts us at an advantage to some of our competitors (whether big or small).